apk998/basic-projects/README.md

 # basic-projects
 DataQuest projects and self study using Python for data analysis.
-Here are the projects in chronological order of study:
+Here are the projects in chronological order of completion:

 1. Prison Break
 2. Profitable App Profiles for the App Store and Google Play Markets